 Don’t store epoxy in extremely dry or cold places before using it.
-Keep the storage area at a comfortable room temperature, and make sure the floor isn’t too cold or too hot.
-Epoxy needs to be warm when used as heat enables faster curing but if the temperature is too high, the epoxy may inhibit its ability to bond as it should.
+Keep the storage area at a comfortable room temperature, and ensure the floor isn’t too cold or too hot.
+Epoxy needs to be warm when used as heat enables faster curing, but if the temperature is too high, the epoxy may inhibit its ability to bond as it should.

 Renew Resurfacing | Epoxy Flooring Installation Omaha, Nebraska & Des Moines, Iowa